Specialised Foundation Programme

 Further information about the interview process and timings will be communicated to shortlisted applicants in due course.
 Interview slots must be pre-booked via Oriel.

-Applicants to Northern will be short-listed for interview on basis of scores for selected Additional Educational Achievements and answers to White Space Questions.
+1. Applicants are short-listed for interview on the basis of scores gained for selected Additional Educational Achievements and answers to White Space Questions.
+The applications will be scored by at least 2 independent reviewers.
+Any significant discrepancies are discussed.

-· 5 points for Intercalated BSc/BA/BMedSci class 1st; Intercalated Masters’ Degree
+Intercalated BSc/BA/BMedSci class 1st; Intercalated Masters’ Degree merit or distinction

 Publications – maximum score 5 points

-iii.
-Applicants should enter the PubMed ID on the application.
-This can be a PMID, PMCID, DOI or in press ID
+3. Applicants should complete all information as fully as possible.
+This includes the PubMed ID which can be a PMID, PMCID, DOI or in press ID

 Oral presentations – maximum score 5 points

-iv.
-Please make it clear if the presentation is taking place in a national and international setting.
-Only these types of presentations are scored in the short-listing process, but presentations taking place at a regional or local organisational level will be considered through the interview process
+4. Please make it clear if the presentation is taking place in a national and international setting.
+If this information is not given, then no score will be awarded.
+Oral presentations taking place at a regional or local organisational level will not be scored, but will be considered through the interview process

-Points will be awarded for the oral presentation that attracts the highest score
+Points will be awarded for the presentation that attracts the highest score

 Poster presentations – maximum score 5 points

-iv.
-Please make it clear if the presentation is taking place in a national and international setting.
-Only these types of presentations are scored in the short-listing process, but presentations taking place at a regional or local organisational level will be considered through the interview process
+4. Please make it clear if the presentation is taking place in a national and international setting.
+If this information is not given, then no score will be awarded.
+Poster presentations taking place at a regional or local organisational level will not be scored, but will be considered through the interview process

-· 3 points if delivering an poster presentation in a national setting
+• 3 points if delivering a poster presentation in a national setting

-· 5 points if delivering an poster presentation in an international setting
+• 5 points if delivering a poster presentation in an international setting

 Points will be awarded for the poster presentation that attracts the highest score